Rishabhkapoor/Write-a-Blogpost/README.md

 4. What type of accommodation do guests prefer the most?

 ## Installations and Imports
-This project has been written in Pyhton 3 and it contains the following libraries:
+This project has been written in Python 3 on a jupyter notebook and it contains the following libraries:
-1. Numpy
+1. Pandas
-2. Pandas
+2. Numpy
 3. Seaborn
 4. MatplotLib
 5. Plotly.express